 Power comes from a tuned version of VW Group's venerable turbocharged and direct injected 2.0-liter four-cylinder.
 The motor good for 265 horsepower and 258 lb-ft of torque - compared with the standard TT, that's 45 additional ponies but the exact same level of torque.

-The exclusive dancing partners of that powerplant are Audi's revised all-wheel drive system and a six-speed dual-clutch automatic transmission.
+The exclusive dancing partners of the powerplant include Audi's quattro all-wheel drive system and a six-speed dual-clutch automatic transmission.
 The setup is capable of completing the benchmark sprint in just 5.1 seconds.

-The TTS Prestige adds to those features with a navigation system with real-time traffic updates, a 12-speaker, 255-watt Bose audio system, a six-disc CD changer and an ultrasonic rear parking system.
+Options include heated Nappa leather sports seats,, a navigation system with real-time traffic updates, a six-disc CD changer and an ultrasonic rear parking assist system.

-Every TT model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.
+Every TTS Roadster model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.